sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/backend.md

 | etcd-heartbeat-interval |      |
 -----------------------|------
 description            | Interval at which the etcd leader will notify followers that it is still the leader.
 In milliseconds (ms).
 Best practice is to set the interval based on round-trip time between members.
-See [etcd time parameter documentation][16] for details and other considerations. {{% notice warning %}}
+Read the [etcd time parameter documentation][16] for details and other considerations. {{% notice warning %}}
 **WARNING**: Make sure to set the same heartbeat interval value for all etcd members in one cluster.
 Setting different values for etcd members may reduce cluster stability.{{% /notice %}}{{% notice note %}}
 **NOTE**: To use Sensu with an [external etcd cluster](../../../operations/deploy-sensu/cluster-sensu/#use-an-external-etcd-cluster), follow etcd's [clustering guide](https://etcd.io/docs/latest/op-guide/clustering/).
 Do not configure external etcd in Sensu via backend command line flags or the backend configuration file (`/etc/sensu/backend.yml`).